kwadrnt/whiteboarding/README.md

   # false
   ```

-	What is the runtime (big o) of your solution?
+  What is the runtime (big o) of your solution.

+  What if you don't use built-in methods?

+  > Fast algorithms for this problem run in O(n + k) time or even O(n) time, where n is the length of the longer string and k is the length of the shorter.
+In the tradeoff, they use extra storage space.
+This is the "(sub)string search" problem.